LinguaTechnica/speedway_api/README.md

 You can run it directly from Docker Hub by using `docker run lotech/speedway_api:latest`.

-You can also pull it to local to build and run it.
-But you must first edit the environment variables found in `application.properties` to run it:
+You can also pull this repo to local to build and run.
+But you must first edit the environment variables found in `application.properties` for your app:

 - DB_USER
 - DB_PASSWORD